lucifer911/Digiwage/README.md

 # Digiwage

-1 liner for zsub1x Master Node Tested Systems:
+1 liner for Digiwage Master Node Tested Systems:

 -Ubuntu 16.04

-To install run the following commands.
+To install MN on vps, run the following commands.
 It will ask you to enter your private key. ( make sure you have your private key before you run your the script. )

 >wget https://raw.githubusercontent.com/lucifer911/Digiwage/master/install-digi.sh